Stamped Concrete Coloring Options

 Your order will generally ship out within 1 – 3 business days.
 However, during peak months (April – October) it may take longer for the order to ship out.
 Please call or email and let us know of specific time constraints.
 Many stamps are custom made upon the sale and not stocked.

-Do you ship your concrete stamping products outside of the United States?
+Do you ship your concrete stamping products outside of the U.S?

-Yes, please contact us via email or phone and let us know what you would like to order, the shipping address, and whether or not you would like the products to ship via air or sea.
+Yes, please contact us via email at mailto:firstname.lastname@example.org or by phone at 800.221.9469 and let us know what you would like to order, the shipping address, and whether or not you would like the products to ship via air or sea.
 We will then obtain a shipping quote for you.

 Can you ship the concrete stamps expedited or via overnight delivery?

 Sometimes, it depends on the order.
 Many of the concrete stamps are too large to ship via overnight carrier, but some orders are no problem at all.
 We can offer you expedited shipping options and quotes if you contact us by phone or email.
-Please be sure to let us know your shipping address and exact order.
+Please be sure to let us know your shipping address, whether it is residential or commercial, and the items and quantities you would like to order.
+For large items, products are often sent on a LTL Freight carrier.
+In order to get an accurate shipping quote and not have additional charges apply, please let us know if you have a fork lift or equipment that can remove a pallet from a truck.